bytecodealliance/regalloc2/doc/DESIGN.md

 half-moves for blockparams, and at the end of every block covered by a liverange, we can generate "source" half-moves for blockparam args on branches.
-Incidentally, this is the reason that `blockparam_ins` and `blockparam_outs` are sorted tuple-lists whose tuples begin with (vreg, block, ...): this is the order in which we do the toplevel scan over allocations.
+Incidentally, this is the reason that `blockparam_ins` and `blockparam_outs` are sorted tuple-vectors whose tuples begin with (vreg, block, ...): this is the order in which we do the toplevel scan over allocations.